One of the biggest misconceptions about wrongful death cases is that people make a claim because they want cash.

 In our experience, people would much rather not face the great tragic loss of a loved one.
 We've lost count of the number of times we've heard,?"I wish it never happened."

 In fact, people are consumed with grief, and making a claim is the last thing on their minds.
 Also, many find it difficult to put a dollar value on the absence of the companionship or love a loved one provided.
-It's true that there is not enough money in the world to adequately compensate for such a loss.
-That said, wrongful death compensation makes it possible to pay for the future of the victim's children, counseling, and therapy the family may need to continue life without the companionship and love they had expected to experience.
+Indeed, there is not enough money in the world to adequately compensate for such a loss.

 People feel like it's not dignified to seek money for the death of a loved one when in reality it's not about seeking money because of personal greed.
 It's about recovering what is rightfully yours and also about holding the person or persons or companies or corporations responsible for violating safety rules that led to the death of a family member.
 It is negligent not to hold that parties accountable for the harm and the death that they caused.

 The right to file a claim does not depend on the other party's intention to harm.
-Instead, the fact that someone else's negligence or wrongdoing caused the death is sufficient to make the case.
+Instead, the fact that someone else's negligence or wrongdoing caused death is sufficient to make the case.